darford01/pac/README.md

 [13499] 12 May 19:22:41.172 # Server started, Redis version 2.8.9
 [13499] 12 May 19:22:41.172 * The server is now ready to accept connections on port 6379
 ```

-### Build angularjs app

-The build result is already available, but if you want to build it yourself, install gulp and the dependencies, then run it.

-install gulp and the gulp dependencies: `npm install`

-You can run the app in other Web-Server like Apache http Server.
-Create on Apache a folder voting and cope all the files from voting/app into and run the server

-Edit app/js/app.js and replace the value of `options.api.base_url` to match your server configuration of the Web-Server if you will use one.
-If you will not use a Web-Server for app, please configure there the same host and port number as nodejs server.

-Run gulp to build the scripts of the AngularJS app with: `$ gulp`

 ### Install voting App

+Go to the voting folder and install the dependencies: `my@home:/voting/$ npm install`
+Go to the app folder and install the dependencies: `my@home:/voting/app$ npm install`
 Go to the api folder and install the dependencies: `my@home:/voting/api$ npm install`

-Edit api/voting-api.js and replace the value of Access-Control-Allow-Origin to match your Node.js server configuration.
+# Configuration
+1) For edit host-name and port.number got to `voting/api/config.js`
+2) To edit the host-name and port-number of the app go to `voting/app/dist/js/controller.js` and edit `options.api.base_url`

+# Start
 Run the application: `my@home:/voting/api$ node voting-api.js`

 ## Start and Stop the app

 Recommended start for the application is:
 my@home:/voting/api$ pm2 start voting-api && tail -f ~/.pm2/logs/voting-api-out-0.log

+you have to install pm2: sudo npm install -g pm2

 And for stopping the app:
 my@home:/voting/api$ pm2 stop voting-api